medizininformatik-initiative/feasibility-backend/README.md

 ## Working with the Backend

-This backend provides a rest webservice which connects the [MII feasibility gui](https://github.com/medizininformatik-initiative/feasibility-gui) and the corresponding middlewares.
+This backend provides a rest webservice which connects the [Dataportal GUI](https://github.com/medizininformatik-initiative/feasibility-gui) and the corresponding middlewares.

 To send a query to the backend, use the following example query: